stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 ### Introduction

-Vulkan implements work to performed on a queue by recording a sequence of _commands_ to a _command buffer_, which is allocated and managed by a _command pool_.
+Vulkan implements work to be performed on a queue by recording a sequence of _commands_ to a _command buffer_ which is allocated and managed by a _command pool_.

 For the triangle demo the command sequence is: